-From the attachment upload dialog, you can select a CSV file from your computer (or from a variety of other supported services).
+This will open an attachment upload dialog where you can select a CSV file from your computer (or from a variety of other supported services).
 Note that there is currently a 5MB limit on CSV uploads.

 Importing data by pasting from a spreadsheet